May 13, 2026, 2:25 pm | Read time: 5 minutes

 What Is Maltitol Made Of?

 Like other sugar alcohols, maltitol originates from plant-based raw materials.
 The starting base is usually corn or wheat starch, which is converted into maltitol or maltitol syrup through chemical-enzymatic processes.
-Despite this natural origin, it is an industrially manufactured product.
+Despite this natural origin, it is an industrially produced product.

 What Studies Say About the Effects of Maltitol